TeamSolenopsis/mqtt-ros-bridge/README.md

 # MQTT ROS bridge package
-This is packacge facilitates the mqtt -> ROS communication for turtlebot4's
+This is packacge facilitates the mqtt -> ROS communication for turtlebot4's for the Solenopsis project